rob-jefferson/rob-jefferson.github.io/_posts/2019-07-15-car-park-or-the-country-park.md

 And then I spotted a small car park on the right hand side of the climb.

 My immediate thought was that _this_ is the place I could bail out and turn round.
-This was it, my escape route.
-At this point, I also remembered that we were set off at spaced intervals of one minute.
+This was it; my escape route.
+At this point I also remembered that we were set off at spaced intervals of one minute.
 It wouldn’t be long before the next victim made their climb up the hill and overtook me.
 I stopped the bike to catch my breath and compose myself.

 Sure enough, the next cyclist soon reached me.
 He kindly asked if I was alright.
 In return, I mumbled a made-up excuse about a sore knee and encouraged him to continue.
 For whatever reason (probably the potential ripping I’d receive from Alex, and the personal shame I’d feel from the torrid experience of bailing out) I decided to carry on.